- >Home

 Free space

 The Master of Music offers a lot of freedom and flexibility.
 You can choose from many elective courses and options to develop yourself in the field of music and design the majority of your curriculum yourself.
 At the end of each year, you present a portfolio in which you focus on the various elective courses and activities that you have undertaken during your study.
-Activities can vary from a concert tour to recording an album, for instance, whereas examples of elective courses include playing tango, producing a professional recording or following a crash course in networking.
+Activities can vary from a concert tour to recording an album, for instance, whereas examples of elective courses producing a professional recording or following a crash course in networking.

 Career perspective